Financial advice for my younger self

 - Avoid owning the bank’s high-priced products (like some mutual funds).
 Instead, own the banks themselves and collect their dividends.

 - Make sure you run dividend reinvestment plans for your dividend stocks and Exchange Traded Funds (ETFs).
-DRIPping will take the emotion out of investing.
+DRIPping will take the emotions out of investing.

 - Spend money on things that value to your life.
 You’re going to love travelling.

 - Get into the habit of saving early and often.
-Time in the market is your friend.
+Time in the market will be your investing best friend.

-- Unless you can get a great deal in the form of a great lease or you’re able to write-off the expenses for it, avoid buying a new car unless you plan to own it for at least a decade.
-New cars will be a wealth-destroyer.
+- Unless you can get a great deal in the form of a great lease or you’re able to pay off most of the car, in cash, avoid buying a new car unless you plan to own it for at least a decade.
+Continually buying new cars and making car payments will be a wealth-destroyer.

 I’m sure there are other things I would tell my younger self about saving and investing for the future, but these things quickly come to mind.